KallistiOS/KallistiOS/README.md

 # Getting Started
 A beginner's guide to development for the Sega Dreamcast along with detailed instructions for installing KOS and the required toolchains can be found on [dreamcast.wiki](https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).
 Additional documentation can be found in the docs folder.

+# Licensing
+KallistiOS code is licensed under the BSD-like **KOS License**, however this distribution contains code licensed under various free software licenses.
+See [LICENSE.md](doc/LICENSE.md) for more information on licensing.

 # Examples
 Once you've set up the environment and are ready to begin developing, a good place to start learning is the examples directory, which provides demos for the various KOS APIs and for interacting with the Dreamcast's hardware.
 Examples include:
 - Hello World